jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-03.md

 "I'm starving, actually.
 First time I've been hungry in weeks."

 "Me too."
 Ethan managed a small smile.
 "Okay.
 Let's do it.
-But if it gets awkward"
+But if it gets awkward—"

 "We bail," everyone said in unison.